gabrie30/kuve-deprecated/README.md

 $ kuve o <project keyword>          opens the project specified by kuve.conf in your web browser
 $ kuve conf                         view your configuration shortcuts

-[-c] optional flag to indicate context groups which is set in kuve_conf.json
+[-c] optional flag to indicate context group which is set in kuve_conf.json, defaults to default context group
+$ kuve restarts -a -c my-context-group will show you all restarts over all contexts within that context group
 ```

 ## Steps to get db-con working